dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Confessions-Philosopher-Personal-Philosophy-Paperback/dp/0375750363/">Confessions of a Philosopher: A Personal Journey Through Western Philosophy from Plato to Popper (Bryan Magee)</a>
   1. <a href="https://www.amazon.com/Making-Philosopher-Journey-Twentieth-Century-Philosophy-ebook/dp/B005AK0HIU/">The Making of a Philosopher: My Journey Through Twentieth-Century Philosophy (Colin McGinn)</a>
   1. <a href="https://www.amazon.com/Am-Strange-Loop-Douglas-Hofstadter/dp/0465030793/">I Am a Strange Loop (Douglas Hofstadter)</a>
+  1. <a href="https://www.amazon.com/Moral-Politics-Liberals-Conservatives-Think/dp/022641129X/">Moral Politics: How Liberals and Conservatives Think (George Lakoff)</a>
   1. <a href="https://www.amazon.com/Moby-Dick-Penguin-Classics-Herman-Melville/dp/0142437247/">Moby Dick (Herman Melville)</a>
   1. <a href="https://www.amazon.com/Annotated-Lolita-Revised-Updated-ebook/dp/B004KABE2Y/">Lolita (Vladimir Nabokov)</a>
   1. <a href="https://www.amazon.com/Real-Life-Sebastian-Knight/dp/0679727264/">The Real Life of Sebastian Knight (Vladimir Nabokov)</a>